How much space do you need for a Micro-Automation six axis Robot?

 Guideline 7: Consider more than just attainability

-As we already mentioned, the workspace of a six-axis robot arm is a set of several workspace subsets separated by singularities.
+As we already mentioned, the workspace of a micro-automation six axis robot arm is a set of several workspace subsets separated by singularities.
 On top of that, not all attainable poses are equally “good.”
 Indeed, the workspace of a six-axis robot arm is highly heterogeneous, in terms of performance criteria such as speed and precision.
 We already mentioned that you need to be as far as possible from singularities, when moving in Cartesian mode.
 In addition, the more stretched the robot arm, the less its precision (the more flexible it is) and the more time it takes to suppress vibrations at the tooltip.
 Guideline 8: Take advantage of the robot’s redundancy if you don’t need six degrees of freedom

 In many cases, you only need five degrees of freedom.
 For example, if your end-effector is a gluing dispenser or a spindle, you probably don’t care about orienting it about the axis of the needle or of the shaft, respectively.
 In addition, if you inspect a workpiece using an axisymmetric sensor such as a camera, in many cases you might be able to present the workpiece in any rotation about the axis of the sensor.
 In these cases, do not align the axis of joint 6 with the axis of symmetry of your tool or sensor and chose the best of the infinitely many robot positions for each pose that is to be attained.
 Best means far from singularities, but also closest to the preceding and succeeding poses to be attained.
 Guideline 9: Fix your robot in upright position, unless absolutely necessary